atamberg/cs341-firegl/final/final.md

 Our toon shader creates a cartoon look by using stepped lighting instead of smooth gradients.
 We weren't satisfied with just the toon effect, so we added better edge detection.
 Here's how it works:

-1. **Quantized Lighting**: The core of our toon shader is the discretization of diffuse and specular lighting components in [toon.frag.glsl](../../render/shaders/toon.frag.glsl).
+1. **Quantized Lighting**: The core of our toon shader is the discretization of diffuse and specular lighting components in `toon.frag.glsl`.
 Rather than using smooth gradients, we quantize these values into a configurable number of discrete bands:

 ```glsl
 // Quantize diffuse lighting into discrete bands